ultra-lite/container/README.md

 When the container is asked for a service using ```get()```, it will return it.
 It will pass the Delegate Container into the factory closure, so it is from here that any dependencies of your service will be retrieved.

+You can use the basic `CompositeContainer` class provided by the library, if you need something to loop through various delegate containers.

 ## Alternatives

 Ultra-Lite Container was originally inspired by [Pimple](https://github.com/silexphp/Pimple), which still makes an